Statement by Kul C. Gautam

 Deputy Executive Director, UNICEF

-Yet NEPAD makes a plausible case that “ the continued marginalization of Africa from the globalization process and the social exclusion of the vast majority of its peoples constitute a serious threat to global stability”.
+NEPAD makes the case that “the continued marginalization of Africa from the globalization process and the social exclusion of the vast majority of its peoples constitute a serious threat to global stability”.

-Why should a region comprising such a small share of the world’s population, and even smaller share of the world’s economy pose such a threat to global stability?
-And why should it command such global interest as at this meeting?
+Why should a region that comprises only 12 per cent of the world population and barely 1 per cent of the world’s economy pose such a threat to global stability?
+And why should it command such global interest at all major UN conferences?

-The world cannot develop in peace, dignity and prosperity when large numbers of children in a whole continent face death, malnutrition and illiteracy over a prolonged period.
+The world cannot develop in peace, dignity and prosperity when children in a whole continent face death, malnutrition and illiteracy in massive numbers over a prolonged period.

 The future of Africa’s children, therefore, ought to be a matter of global concern.
 The well-being of Africa’s children does impact on all of our futures.

-It is with this realization, that UNICEF attaches the highest priority to Africa’s children – not just in words but in deed.
-Forty percent of UNICEF’s staff worldwide work in S-S Africa and 46 percent of UNICEF’s regular resources are allocated to programmes in this region.
+It is with this realization, that along with the rest of the UN system, UNICEF attaches the highest priority to Africa’s children – not just in words but in deeds.
+Forty per cent of UNICEF’s staff worldwide work in sub-Saharan Africa and 46 per cent of UNICEF’s regular resources are allocated to programmes in this region.

-1. Combatting HIV/AIDS: The HIV/AIDS pandemic has now become the greatest threat to Africa’s development, and for the realization of of the vision of Africa’s renaissance enshrined in the New African Partnership for Development.
+1. Combating HIV/AIDS: The HIV/AIDS pandemic has now become the greatest threat to Africa’s development.
 This pandemic is not just a threat to people’s health.
-It is now a threat, in many African countries to their national security and human survival.
-It exacerbates and deepens many of the interlocking problems that affect the region, including poverty, discrimination, poor access to basic social services, armed conflict and the sexual exploitation of girls and women.
+It is now a threat, in many African countries, to their national security and human survival.

 Africa has no future unless the HIV/AIDS pandemic is stopped.
 This pandemic must be fought with the same determination as countries of Africa fought their wars of national liberation against colonialism and apartheid – but with even greater sense of urgency.

 Fortunately, we now have many good examples of effective interventions that are producing good results in preventing HIV/AIDS.
 At present these all operate on a small scale, pilot basis.
-They are now ready to be taken to large scale implementation.
-Investment in preventing HIV/AIDS is investment in saving Africa from a downward spiral of self destruction.
+Time is overdue to take such actions to large-scale implementation.
+Investment in preventing HIV/AIDS is investment in saving Africa from a downward spiral of self-destruction.
 There is no higher priority for the foreseeable future.